nick42d/youtui/README.md

 - only returns playlist and lyrics ids
 - does not implement continuations - only first x results returned.

-\* get library playlist is partially implemented only
+\* get library playlist & artists are partially implemented only
 - does not implement continuations - only first x results returned.